By Matt Degen

 MSRP | KBB Fair Purchase Price (national avg.) | |||

 Before buying a new K4 compact sedan, check the Kelley Blue Book Fair Purchase Price to know what you should be paying.
-Kia Forte resale values are about typical for a compact car, and we wouldn’t be surprised to see the K4 perform a bit better.
-Remember, recouping more money when you sell a vehicle can mean a bigger down payment and lower monthly payments on your next one.
+Kia K4 resale values are about typical for a compact car, but below those of the Honda Civic.
+Recouping more money when you sell a vehicle can mean a bigger down payment and lower monthly payments on your next one.

 Most Kia K4 models are powered by a 147-horsepower engine.
-That doesn’t sound like much, but we were surprised – very pleasantly – that it provides more oomph than expected.
-We reckon it will be more than fine for most needs of K4 drivers.
+That doesn’t sound like much, but we were pleasantly surprised to find it has more oomph than expected.
+It should be suitable for the needs of most K4 drivers.
 And there’s always the Sport mode to further liven things up.
 Bonus points to Kia for putting that right on the steering wheel so you can switch on the fly.

 Overall, the K4’s ride quality is taut yet compliant, and we found it a fun partner for running errands and longer highway treks alike.